AdobeDocs/experience-manager-cloud-manager.en/help/overview/user-journey.md

 ---
 title: User Journey
-description: This document lays out the different onboarding scenarios and explains your getting started journey with Cloud Manager.
+description: Learn about the different onboarding scenarios and getting started with Cloud Manager.
 exl-id: deb3429c-dfcf-4e52-9aba-d9368aa240e6
 ---

-# User Journey {#user-journey}
+# User journey {#user-journey}

-As an Adobe Experience Manager user, you may:
+As an AEM (Adobe Experience Manager) user, you likely fit one of the following scenarios:

-* Be new to AEM.
+* You are new to AEM.
-* Be currently using AEM 6.x.
+* You are currently using AEM 6.x.
-* Need to upgrade to AEM 6.5 release in order to use [!UICONTROL Cloud Manager].
+* You need to upgrade to AEM 6.5 to use [!UICONTROL Cloud Manager].

-This document lays out these scenarios and explains your journey to get started with [!UICONTROL Cloud Manager].
+This document lays out these three scenarios and explains your journey to get started with [!UICONTROL Cloud Manager].

 >[!NOTE]
 >